Post

 Digital audio workstation (DAW)

-And I mean Audacity (or Tenacity) dispite all their flaws are still a must have as a basic DAW, both are open-source, with Tenacity being a fork of Audacity with telemetry and weird stuff removed.
+And I mean Audacity (or Tenacity) despite all their flaws are still a must-have as a basic DAW, both are open-source, with Tenacity being a fork of Audacity with telemetry and weird stuff removed.

 Video-editing